 - a.
 Total of current assets b.
 Profit after tax c.
 Profit before tax d.
 Total of current liabilities e.
 Average of trade receivables f.
 Average of working capital g.
+Total of shareholders' funds. - Variances are below 25%, hence no explanation is required

+Explanation

-Total of shareholders' funds.
-Explanation - 1.
-The Company has paid interim dividend to its equity shareholders during the year amounting to ₹ 7,031 (Also, refer note 4). - 2.
-The Company's revenue model is a cost plus billings at an agreed mark-up rate.
-Increase in expenses has led to increase in billings. - 3.
+- 1. The Company's revenue model is a cost plus billings at an agreed mark-up rate.
+Increase in expenses has led to increase in billings. - 2.
 The collection efficiency during the year has significantly increased.